 you have what it takes!

-It should contain your name, CWID and area of emphasis.
+I. Cover Page-should contain your name, cwid and area of emphasis.
 If you haven't decided, please choose your top choice.
 Choices: art direction, design, and new media.
-The design of this page is up to you.

 - ART 1316 Drawing I